Skip to main content

 Application Configuration

 Application configurations impact the way a job is run.
 These configurations include Spark configs such as executor memory or dynamic resource allocation (DRA), Hadoop configs such as yarn memory and JVM configs, such as GC or JDK version.
 Differences in application configurations impact how price-performant a job is.
 For example, an IO bound job may have a higher cost with spark executor sizes of 1vCPU:8Gb Memory vs 1vCPU:2Gb Memory because the job does not utilize all the memory.
 In addition to application configurations, there are features controlled by configurations such as Spark’s Dynamic Resource allocation.
-This allows spark applications to scale contain increasing the parallelism of task processing.
+This allows spark applications to scale containers, increasing the parallelism of task processing.
 These factor impact price-performance and should be a controlled variable during benchmarking.
 Note that application configuration that do not apply or exist between deployment models and vendors can be skipped.
 Most Spark configurations will exist on all deployment models and vendors.

 Application configuration can be an independent variable when trying to optimize your job for a given engine and deployment model.
 For example, If you have an application that is running on EMR-S and want to understand the impact of varying spark executor container sizes.